google-gemini/generative-ai-python/docs/api/google/generativeai/protos/GenerateAnswerResponse/InputFeedback.md

-Feedback related to the input data used to answer the question, as opposed to model-generated response to the question.
+Feedback related to the input data used to answer the question, as opposed to the model-generated response to the question.

 <!-- Placeholder for "Used in" -->